idbsupport3F/main/README.md

     "imagesloaded": "^5.0.0",
     "isotope-layout": "^3.0.6",
     "swiper": "^11.1.4"
+    "@10up/block-components": "^1.18.2",
     ```

 ## Getting Started

 1. Make sure you have composer [install here](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)

+2. Then, you need to create new `.env` file to store all the server/database info here.
+Then copy all the codes from `.env.example` to your new created `.env` file and adjust your server/database data in it.
+For more info, you can refer (Bedrock documentation here)[https://roots.io/bedrock/docs/installation/#getting-started].
+> P/s: Don't push this to repo!
+I already did `.gitignore` for this specific file as it holds secret of your data in production server!

-2. In the current idbkl directory, run composer like this:
+3. In the current idbkl directory, run composer like this:
     ```bash
     composer install
     ```

-3. Locate flexor template to run composer again
+4. Locate flexor template to run composer again
     ```bash
     # In ibkl root directory
     cd web/app/themes/flexor
     ```

-4. Install using composer
+5. Install using composer
     ```bash
     composer install
     ```

-5. Run Yarn to install js dependencies
+6. Run Yarn to install js dependencies
     ```bash
     yarn
     ```